ncatlab/nlab-content/pages/1884.md

 +-- {: .proof}
 ###### Proof

-This is an immediate consequence of the fact that over paraompact Hausdorff spaces isomorphism classes of topological vector bundles are homotopy invariant ([this example.](topological+vector+bundle#HomotopyInvarianceOfIsomorphismClassesOfVectorBundles))
+This is an immediate consequence of the fact that over paracompact Hausdorff spaces isomorphism classes of topological vector bundles are homotopy invariant ([this example.](topological+vector+bundle#HomotopyInvarianceOfIsomorphismClassesOfVectorBundles))

 =--